ibm-cloud-docs/key-protect/view-keys.md

 Other available fields in the table include:

-* Last modified: indicating the last time the key was changed in any way.
+* Last modified: indicating the last time that the key was changed in any way.
-* Created: the date the key was created.
+* Created: the date that the key was created.
 * Deleted: showing whether a key is in a deleted state (awaiting purge) or not.
-* Imported: indicating whether the key was created using key material supplied by the user.
+* Imported: indicating whether the key was created by using key material that is supplied by the user.
-* Rotation policy: showing whether this key has a rotation policy attached to it.
+* Rotation policy: showing whether this key has a rotation policy that is attached to it.
 * Associated resources: shows whether the key is protecting any resources.

 The search capability is limited to a volume of 5,000 keys.
-If you have more than 5,000 keys, and you cannot filter the number of keys that will be searched to less than 5,000 (for example, by filtering by key state to only look for `Enabled` keys), your search will fail unless it exactly matches a key ID or alias.
-For more information about the API spec for key search, check out [GET /keys](/apidocs/key-protect#getkeys).
+If you have more than 5,000 keys and cannot filter the number to less than 5,000, your search fails unless it exactly matches a key ID or alias.
+For example, you can filter by key state to show only `Enabled` keys.
+For more information about the API spec for key search, see [GET /keys](/apidocs/key-protect#getkeys).
 {: tip}

-If you want to narrow the number of results returned by a search, try using one or a combination of the following parameters:
+If you want to narrow the number of results returned by a search, try applying one or a combination of the following parameters:

-* `not:` when specified, inverts the logic the search uses (for example, `not:foo` will search for keys that have aliases or names that do not contain `foo`).
+* `not:` when specified, inverts the logic that the search uses (for example, `not:foo` searches for keys that have aliases or names that do not contain `foo`).
-* `escape:` everything after this option is take as plaintext (example: `escape:not:` will search for keys that have an alias or name containing the substring `not:`).
+* `escape:` everything after this option is taken as plaintext (example: `escape:not:` searches for keys that have an alias or name that contains the substring `not:`).
 * `exact:` only looks for exact matches.
 * `alias:` only looks for key aliases.
 * `name:` only looks for key names.

-Note that `not:exact:foobar` will look for keys where key name or alias is *not* exactly `foobar`, while `exact:not:foobar` will look for keys where key name or alias is exactly `not:foobar`
+`not:exact:foobar` looks for keys where key name or alias is *not* exactly `foobar`, while `exact:not:foobar` looks for keys where key name or alias is exactly `not:foobar`.
+{: note}

 Search scopes behave in an *OR* manner.
-This means when using more than one search scope, a match in at least one of the scopes will result in the key being returned.
+This means that when using more than one search scope, a match in at least one of the scopes results in the key being returned.
 By default (if no scopes are provided), the search is performed in both `name` and `alias` scopes.
 {: important}

-**Not seeing the full list of keys that are stored in your {{site.data.keyword.keymanagementserviceshort}} instance?** Verify with your administrator that you are assigned the correct role for the applicable {{site.data.keyword.keymanagementserviceshort}} instance or individual key.
+**Not seeing the full list of keys that are stored in your {{site.data.keyword.keymanagementserviceshort}} instance?** Verify with your administrator that you are assigned in the correct role for the applicable {{site.data.keyword.keymanagementserviceshort}} instance or individual key.
 For more information about roles, see [Roles and permissions](/docs/key-protect?topic=key-protect-manage-access#manage-access-roles).

 ### Retrieving keys by state
 {: #filter-key-state-gui}